The Red Scarf Project

 Want to make a scarf?

-Please have scarves to 186 King St, London by Novemebr 17, 2017.
-The sooner , the better as we label the scarves in advance of the installation November 24th.
+Please donate scarves to #30-186 King St, London, ON by November 12, 2018.
+The sooner the better, as we label the scarves in advance of the installation on November 24th.

 Red Scarf: An HIV/AIDS Benefit Concert